RimJoudi/holbertonschool-zero_day/0x00-vagrant/README.md

 # Vagrant

 ###  Description
-In this project we are going to install vagrant and to learn how to work with it  as a part of the curriculum of software engineering for holbertonschool-zero_day modu\
-le at Holberton School.
+In this project we are going to install vagrant and to learn how to work with it as a part of the curriculum of software engineering for holbertonschool-zero_day module at Holberton School.

 ### Usage